QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Loops of this sort are at least as efficient than vectorized approach in compiled languages like Julia, so use a for loop if you think it makes the code more clear

-Furthermore, we can just drop the ``return`` because functions return the last calculation by default, which leads to
+Furthermore, we can just drop the ``return`` because functions return the last calculation by default, which leads to:

 .. code-block:: julia